h2oai/h2o-tutorials/h2o-open-tour-2016/nyc/README.md

 The training is available in R, Python, and Flow.
 At the same time you can look over the presentation slides [here](Intro_To_R_Python_Flow.pdf).

+## Please change the data path in all the scripts to where you land the data!

 ### R Users

 R users can use RStudio or the R console to execute the [R script](R/Chicago_Airlines_Demo.r).